- Related Products

 Note: Selecting Custom Functions under Select Data allows you to create unique naming formats based on custom logic, which can be configured under Custom Functions in the Admin tab.

-How to customize a naming format in ADManager Plus.
+Customizing a naming format in ADManager Plus.

 The Advanced Naming Format feature allows administrators to define smart, flexible naming conventions for user attributes such as logon name, display name, and account name.
 These naming formats ensure consistency across your organization while accommodating exceptions and incomplete data, particularly during bulk user provisioning.